 The AVMS Directive was the first directive to formally recognise the value of advertising self-regulation and the important role it can play in delivering a high level of consumer protection.

 The European Commission Digital Single Market Strategy published in May 2015 officially announced the revision of the AVMS Directive.
 In 2015 the Commission carried out a public consultation on the Directive.
 The revised AVMSD was adopted in 2018, leaving the Member States until 2020 to transpose it.
-Policymakers have now started working on an implementation report, and EASA remains in touch with them.
+However, transposition took longer in many Member States, only completed throughout the EU in December 2022.
+Policymakers are now working on implementation reports, and EASA remains in touch with them.

 - The AVMS Directive updated the 1989 ‘Television without Frontiers Directive, the main advertising regulation in the EU.